robocorp/example-process-invoices-with-amazon-textract/README.md

 ### Store the API key, key ID, and the AWS region in Robocorp Vault

-Set up [Robocorp Vault](https://robocorp.com/docs/development-guide/variables-and-secrets/vault) either locally or in [Robocorp Cloud](https://robocorp.com/docs/robocorp-cloud/overview).
+Set up [Robocorp Vault](https://robocorp.com/docs/development-guide/variables-and-secrets/vault) either locally or in [Control Room](https://robocorp.com/docs/robocorp-cloud/overview).

 For a local run, use the following configuration: